 Public ClassesThe Lafourche Parish Sheriff's Office offers several informative classes which are open to the public.
 Check out our ONLINE CALENDAR for our class schedule.
 If you would like to sign up for a course, simply click on that calendar event and follow the registration instructions.

-Rape Aggression Defense Course - Also known as "RAD", this self-defense course is designed exclusively for women and takes place over the course of three days, usually in the evening at a specified location.
+Rape Aggression Defense (RAD) Course - This self-defense course is designed exclusively for women and takes place over the course of three days, usually in the evening at a specified location.
 Participants must attend all three nights to complete the course which is instructed by certified R.A.D. instructions from the Lafourche Parish Sheriff’s Office.
 Check our CALENDAR for scheduled dates.
 For more information, Email DeAnn Barrios, or call (985) 449-4436.

 radKIDS Defense Course - "RAD" in "radKIDS" stands for "Resist Aggression Defensively."
 The objective of radKIDS is to provide educational opportunities for children and parents, concerning awareness and self-defense strategies, instilling confidence and reducing the possibility of adverse physical control and/or harm.
 There is a $10 fee charged to cover the expense of the course materials.
 Classes are typically held during the summer months around the parish.
 Check our CALENDAR for scheduled dates.
 For more information, Email Sgt.
 Carla Landry, or call (985) 537-9652.